Salta al contenuto principale

 Which one is your favorite?

-From intimate close-ups to massive architectural takeovers, this collection of bird-themed street art captures the elegance, mystery, and bold presence of birds across the globe.
+From intimate close-ups to massive architectural takeovers, this collection of bird-themed street art captures the elegance of birds across the globe.

 You’ll find photorealistic falcons, surreal cranes, oversized parrots, and delicate wrens brought to life on city walls—each mural a tribute to avian beauty and the artists who transform urban landscapes with their feathers and color.
 Locations range from the Netherlands and Morocco to France and Australia, each mural offering a unique interpretation of nature through public art.